dyna2gams/dyna2gams.github.io/README.md

 - Initial and/or final conditions (sometimes also conditions at other points).
 - A cost functional, i.e. a scalar value that depends on the state trajectories and the control function which has to be minimized or maximized.
-- Some times, additional equations and variables that, for example, relate the initial and final conditions to each other or constraint the control or state path.
+- Sometimes, additional equations and variables that, for example, relate the initial and final conditions to each other or constraint the control or state path.
 The goal of __DYNA2GAMS__ suite is to make it possible to input such problem descriptions as simply as possible, without having to worry about the mathematics of the actual solver.
 Once